· Nas · Technology Â· 12 min read

 /init

-This creates a CLAUDE.md file — a document that tells Claude about your project.
+Claude will analyze your project and create a CLAUDE.md file - a document that tells Claude about your project every time you start a new conversation.
 Think of it as a briefing packet for your AI developer.
-It includes things like:

 The better your CLAUDE.md, the better Claude’s output.
-You can also edit it manually to add things like “Always use Tailwind CSS for styling” or “We use Supabase for the database.”
+You can also ask Claude to update it: “Add to the CLAUDE.md that we always use Tailwind CSS for styling.”

 Be Specific with Your Prompts